Living at Home or Living Abroad

 Overall though the winner is Bangkok, but I'm not really bothered!

-So, looking at the above, there's pros and cons to both.
+So, looking at the above, there's pros and cons to both living overseas and lving at home.
+It's the same as being an expat - good and bad combined!
 If it was on place only, then it would be Bangkok, but it is 'people not places' that matter.
 That means, with family and also friends soon heading back this way, right now Broughton is the hands down winner.
 BUT, ask me again in August when we head back to Bangkok and I suspect the answer might be different.